wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 1.1.0 (2 Oct 2012) =
+  * Simplified create & embed poll work flow by adding menus to create poll, manage polls and to a help page on social polls
+  * Added an optional gender filter to the poll, so that poll results can be viewed by gender
+  * Added a central dashboard for managing all polls
+  * Added the option to display a detailed text description of the poll question to the poll widget
- = Version 1.0.1 (26 Aug 2012) =
+  * Added the ability to configure which image is shared when sharing the poll or the poll vote on Facebook = Version 1.0.1 (26 Aug 2012) =
-  * Improvements in the embed flow to ease insertion of polls = Version 1.0.0 (15 Aug 2012) =
+  * Improvements in the poll embed flow to ease insertion of polls = Version 1.0.0 (15 Aug 2012) =
   * First social poll version